saliha-so/online-retail-dashboard/README.md

 I'm a junior data analyst transitioning into the field from a non-technical background.
 This project is part of my learning journey, and I'm eager to keep building impactful, business-driven analytics projects.

-📬 Feel free to connect with me on Linkedln (www.linkedin.com/in/salihasonmez) 📊 View more of my work on Tableau (https://public.tableau.com/app/profile/saliha.s.nmez/vizzes)
+📬 Feel free to connect with me on [Linkedln](www.linkedin.com/in/salihasonmez) 📊 View more of my work on [Tableau](https://public.tableau.com/app/profile/saliha.s.nmez/vizzes)